fivequarters/fusebit.io/src/_blog/_posts/slack-image-carousel.md

 Slack block kit provides a powerful mechanism to build custom user interfaces.
 In this blog post, we covered how to use it to render navigation controls and how to handle user actions via the Slack interactivity feature.

-Build complicated interactions and integrations like this for your app on Fusebit.[Sign Up and Get Started Now](https://manage.fusebit.io/signup?utm_source=fusebit.io&utm_medium=referral&utm_campaign=slack-interactive-image-carousel 'Install the bot CTA_SMALL')
+Build complicated interactions and integrations like this for your app on Fusebit.<a class="cta_small" href="https://manage.fusebit.io/signup?utm_source=fusebit.io&utm_medium=referral&utm_campaign=slack-interactive-image-carousel">Sign Up and Get Started Now</a>